Greenlight logo

 How to personalize your budget

 You might have noticed that there is a lot of room for adjustments.
 You should feel free to add and remove budget categories or change how you categorize your expenses.
 Customization is key to helping you build a budget that works for you.
+If you’re ready to get started personalizing your budget, here are four steps to get you started:

-Next, gather past bills, bank statements, and credit card statements, and think about any other spending habits you have that aren’t reflected in those bills and statements.
+2. Review past spending.
+Gather past bills, bank statements, and credit card statements, and think about any other spending habits you have that aren’t reflected in those bills and statements.

-Once you have something concrete, monitor your progress each month and adjust as needed.
+4. Adjust monthly.
+Monitor your progress each month and adjust as needed.
 It might take a few months to really dial it in.
 That’s OK!
 The important thing is you took a big step on your personal finance journey.

 Budgeting is for kids too